2018 Ariel Atom 3

-The Atom 3 is not a federalized model suitable for road driving in the U.S., so it's quite a pricey "track toy."
+The Atom 3 is not a federalized model suitable for road driving in the United States, so it's quite a pricey "track toy."
 However, it's a real bargain compared to building and operating a race car.

-While the Atom is built by Ariel itself for European consumption, in the U.S. Ariel has tried a few different partners, and most recently has given exclusive rights to build and sell the track car through a company called TMI AutoTech Inc., based at the Virginia International Raceway, where the cars themselves are assembled.
+While the Atom is built by Ariel itself for European consumption, in the U.S. the British company has tried a few different partners, and most recently has given exclusive rights to build and sell the track car through a company called TMI AutoTech Inc., based at the Virginia International Raceway, where the cars themselves are assembled.